 Laura spent many an afternoon on the hunt for her missing beau.

+It was too late.
 There was a thud, then a flurry of feathers.

-She drove straight to the police station.
+She drove directly to the police station.

 “The Duck Man?”